home-assistant/operating-system/README.md

 - **Security:**
   - [AppArmor](https://apparmor.net/) Linux kernel security module

 If you don't have experience with these, embedded systems, buildroot or the build process for Linux distributions, then please read up on these topics.
-The rest of the documentation in this project is for developers and assumes you have experience of embedded systems or a strong understanding of the internal workings of operating systems.
+The rest of the documentation in this project is for developers and assumes you have experience with embedded systems or a strong understanding of the internal workings of operating systems.

 ## Developer Documentation